fivetran/dbt_servicenow/README.md

 The ServiceNow Connector provides thousands of tables.
 We developed our data models based on the tables with highest usage across Fivetran customers.

+Servicenow tables can be complex, for example exhibiting many-to-many relationships.
 For more information on table relationships and how they informed our model development, you may refer to the [DECISIONLOG](DECISIONLOG.md).

 # 🏪 Are there any resources available?
 - If you have questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_servicenow/issues/new/choose) section to find the right avenue of support for you.